PET HEALTH

 The symptoms of vestibular disease are easy to spot, but the disorder is often mistaken for a seizure, stroke, or brain tumor.
 Luckily, it's not nearly as severe as any of those conditions.

-Symptoms come on without warning.
-You should take them to the vet for a proper diagnosis if your dog displays any of the following⁴:
+Symptoms can come on without warning.
+You should take your dog to the vet for a proper diagnosis if they display any of the following signs:2

 • Walking in circles